LilithElina/CPANG19/pages/toy_examples.md

 With this input you should be able to run the whole pipeline:

-- Construct the graphs with the filtered VCF
+- Construct the graphs with the filtered VCFs
 - Index the graphs for mapping
 - Map the simulated reads to the graphs
 - Check the identity of the read mappings